 This includes some causes which are made by both the owners and contractors or situations that are really beyond their control.

-Enough with the reasons, here is the actual solution- the construction claim management.
+Enough with the reasons, here is the actual solution- construction claim management.
 This claim management process follows different steps that correspond to the stages of construction.

 Prevention happens during the drafting of contract documents and development of project plan.
 The goal is to establish an aligned purpose and to determine the risk factors of construction claims.